What I've learned in a lifetime about humanity's needless predicament, its causes, and cures

 We are living on abundant planet where each of us can have all that we want and need without taking from another.
 Thus, war and the politics of competition are obsolete.
 We just need to wake up to the reality of cooperation in which we are all rich beyond our wildest dreams, and everyone can focus his or her time and energy on the things we love so that we may each make our full contribution to others.

 Of all our predicaments, environmental decline is the most frightening.
 Writing in 1992, and echoing the warnings of earlier environmental writers, some 1,700 of the world's leading scholars, including the majority of Nobel laureates in the sciences, issued a Warning to Humanity.
 They were convinced that "human beings and the natural world are on a collision course."
-As incredible as this sounds, we could readily reverse course, save our species, billions of lives, and trillions of dollars.
+As incredible as this sounds, we could readily reverse course.
+We could save our species, billions of lives, and trillions of dollars.
 See: 1.
-Buckminster Fuller's Synergy Solutions for Today 2.
-The human experiment is probably coming to an end (originally appeared here).
+Looking for Synergy in All the Wrong Places.
+2. The human experiment is probably coming to an end (originally appeared here).
 3. The Greenhouse Effect: An Interdisciplinary Perspective.

-This site takes if for granted that the five major countries of the Anglosphere—Australia, Canada, New Zealand, the UK, and the US—are governed behind the scenes by a small group of people.
-This group in turn shapes historical events, accounts for the near-uniformity of these five countries’ political developments, and enjoys partial or full control of most countries of the world.
+This site takes it for granted that the five major countries of the Anglosphere—Australia, Canada, New Zealand, the UK, and the US—are governed behind the scenes by a small group of people.
+This group in turn shapes historical events, accounts for the near-uniformity of these five countries’ politicies, and enjoys partial or full control of most countries of the world.
 As far as we can guess, this group is comprised of a few banking families and their allies in the information, corporate, military, intelligence, royal, and "religious" worlds.
-This group goes by such names as the deep state, invisible government, bankers, oligarchy, Bilderbergers, and Directors.
+This group goes by such names as the deep state, invisible government, bankers, oligarchy, or Bilderbergers.
 In this site, following Aldous Huxley, I shall refer to the members of this group as the Controllers.

 <Mural caption: Juan O'Gorman, Enemies of the Mexican People>